ethereum/consensus-specs/fork_choice/confirmation-rule.md

     num_committees += end_slot - epoch_boundary_slot + 1
     # Next, calculate the weight from the previous epoch
     # Each committee from the previous epoch only contributes a pro-rated weight
-    # NOTE: using float arithmetic here. is that allowed here in spec? probably yes, since this is not consensus code.
     multiplier = (SLOTS_PER_EPOCH - end_slot - 1) / SLOTS_PER_EPOCH
     num_committees += (epoch_boundary_slot - start_slot) * multiplier
     return num_committees * committee_weight